ccks2019-ipre/baseline/README.md

 ```
 Predicted results will be stored in result_sent.txt or result_bag.txt
 ## Evaluation
 We use f1 score as the basic evaluation metric to measure the performance of systems.
-In our baseline system, we get anout 0.22 f1 score in Sent-track and about 0.31 f1 score in Bag-Track by using word pre-trained word vectors.
+In our baseline system, we get about 0.22 f1 score in Sent-track and about 0.31 f1 score in Bag-Track by using word pre-trained word vectors.
 ## References
 * Lin Y, Shen S, Liu Z, et al. Neural relation extraction with selective attention over instances[C]//Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2016, 1: 2124-2133.